-If there is a place that I really want to shop, eat, or drink from — I try to find them directly on the website/social media pages and even sometimes call to see if I can pick something up directly from them, or purchase a voucher (#helpdehoreca).
+If there is a place that I really want to shop, eat, or drink from — I try to find them directly on their website or social media channels, sometimes even call, to see if I can pick something up directly from them, or purchase a voucher.

 If you’re able to pick up, I recommend that instead of using third-party delivery services.
 (Some of them take a 30% cut.
 The purpose of this is to support local businesses, not shareholders.)
 If you use delivery services, remember to tip the drivers.
 I’ve had this discussion multiple times with people and, honestly, I think it’s super fucking weird if you don’t tip during a pandemic.